evanphx/kpeg/README.md

     line = { current_line }
     column = { current_column }
     foo = line:line ... { # use line here }

+## AST Generation

+As of Kpeg 0.8 a parser can now generate an AST.
+To define an AST node use the following syntax

+    %% assign = ast Assignment(name, value)

+Once you have a defined AST node, it can be used in your grammar like so

+    assignment = identifier:i space* = space* value:v ~assign(i,v)

+This will create a new Assign node that you can add into your AST.

+For a good example of usage check out [Talon](https://github.com/evanphx/talon)

 ## Examples